mobilemancer/au2-hyperproductivity-for-the-web/README.md

 ## Does and don'ts

+1. Use the right tools for the job!

 1. Do use TypeScript

-2. Data bind to children
+1. Data bind to children

-3. Don't data bind between children
+1. Don't data bind between children

-4. Use Events for communication between remote components
+1. Use Events for communication between remote components

-5. Use vanilla CSS
+1. Use vanilla CSS

-6. Use Signals
+1. Use Signals

-7. Debounce!
+1. Debounce!

-8. Imports leads to Tree-shaking, global exports do not.
+1. Imports can enables Tree-shaking, global exports do not.

+### VS Code Plugins hard to live without

+1. aurelia

+1. Auto Rename Tag

+1. ESLint

+1. HTML CSS Support

+1. Prettier - Code formatter

+1. TabOut

+1. REST Client